 1) Staple a 6mm plastic sheet to the ceiling of your garage and seal the staple holes with waterproof tape.
 Make sure the plastic sheet edges overlap each other at least 6 inches.

 2) Coat the sealing with moisture-resistant paint.
 If you are working in a finished area, be sure to coat the ceiling with a double layer of high-gloss paint.

-3) For a glue down installation, use an all-in-one flooring adhesive that contains a vapor barrier.
-Make sure you use the correct trowel that pairs with the adhesive, or your spread rate may result in failure to seal the concrete.
+3) For a glue-down installation, use an adhesive that contains a vapor barrier.
+Also, make sure you use the correct trowel that pairs with the adhesive, or your spread rate may fail to seal the concrete.

 5) Begin installing your bamboo floors.
-Make sure you have plenty of planks (an extra 10% is recommended) and the required tools and cleaning supplies prior to beginning the installation process.
+Ensure you have plenty of planks (an extra 10% is recommended) and the required tools and cleaning supplies before beginning the installation process.